SERVING LEWISVILLE, DENTON, COPPELL, SOUTHLAKE, FLOWER MOUND, FRISCO, RICHARDSON, PLANO, DALLAS, AND THE SURROUNDING AREAS

 - confirms either an executor or administrator as the personal representative of the decedent’s estate;

 - protects the interest of heirs and creditors of the estate;

-- provides third persons with the necessary legal assurances relative to dealing with the decedent’s property.
+- provides third parties with the necessary legal assurances relative to title and dealing with the decedent’s property.